Social Work Counselling / Therapy

 Social Work is a is legislated profession governed by a regulatory body, the BC College of Social Workers, and all RSWs must adhere to a strict Code of Ethics and Standards of Practice.

-As an individual and family counsellor/therapist, I am passionate about supporting adults and their families as they navigate neurodivergence, life transitions, immigration experience, trauma, anxiety, depression, and relationship conflicts.
+As an individual and family counsellor/therapist, I am passionate about supporting adults and their families as they navigate neurodivergence, life transitions, immigration experiences, trauma, anxiety, depression, and relationship conflicts.

-Together, we will find ways to learn and understand your needs, values, and goals; explore what works and what does not work and use an approach that fits your needs; rediscover the innate gifts that you have; and go at your own pace while allowing opportunities to foster insights and growth.
+Together, we will find ways to learn and understand your needs, values, and goals; explore what works and what does not work; rediscover your innate gifts; and go at your own pace while allowing opportunities to foster insights and growth.

-In sessions with me, we will explore the ‘isms’ of life (ableism, colonialism, capitalism, and individualism to name a few) may help bring deeper insights into how you navigate and view the world and find new ways on how you can co-exist with things that once felt unbearable.
+Our sessions may also involve exploring the ‘isms’ of life (ableism, colonialism, capitalism, and individualism), which may help bring deeper insights into how you navigate and view the world and find new ways to co-exist with things that once felt overwhelming.

 Many of the clients who work with with me are confirmed or self-identified Autistic and/or ADHD, first- and second-generation immigrants, adult children of immigrants, and visible minorities.
 I also work with couples where one or more partners is neurodivergent.